 A coddled egg is an egg that is gently cooked whole in a small dish that's placed in a hot water bath.
 When this culinary technique is done properly the yolk should be slightly runny while remaining unbroken.
 In this respect, it's similar to a poached egg.
 The difference between a coddled egg and a poached egg is that a poached egg is made by cooking the egg directly in the cooking liquid, whereas a coddled egg is cooked in a small dish (usually a small ramekin) instead.

 Coddled Eggs Are Cooked Gently to Semi-Soft

 You can cook one or two eggs in the same dish, depending on the size of the dish.
 The dish is greased with butter to prevent the egg from sticking.
 The egg is cracked into the dish, which is then partially immersed in a hot water bath (called a bain-marie) for several minutes.

 The degree of doneness achieved depends on how long the egg is cooked.
-But as the word "coddle" suggests, it is a gentle cooking method, resulting in a soft texture, with a yolk still at least partially runny (although the white should not be liquid).
+But as the word "coddle" suggests, it is a gentle cooking method, resulting in a soft texture, with the yolk still at least partially runny (although the white should not be liquid).
 This can take anywhere from six to 10 minutes, depending on the temperature of the water.

 Coddled Eggs in the Oven